Kevinpgalligan/bs/README.md

 **Requires Python 3**.

 * Clone this repo.
-* Create a hard link for the command in your `/usr/bin/` directory.
-It should point to the stand-alone script, `src/bs/__init__.py`.
+* Create a hard link pointing to `src/bs/__init__.py` in your `/usr/bin/` directory.
 Using a hard link means that the link won't stick around if you ever remove the repo.
-* That's it!

 ```
 $ pwd